andrewsw/hLife/README.md

 ## Building

-Simply do:
+If you have a reasonably complete Haskell installation, you can probably get away with just simply building the main file as follows:

     ghc --make hLife.hs

 This will produce hLife as an executable which gives a console version of Life complete with a simple menu.

-If you want to run the Gloss version, at this point you have to compile it separately as follows:
+If you want to run the Gloss version, at this point you have to compile it separately as follows, which will need at least the Gloss package, maybe more:

     ghc --make LifeGloss.hs -main-is LifeGloss

 and then run the resulting binary.

+Or, you can use the spiffy cabal file which probably needs some love, but works for me for the moment:

+    cabal install --prefix=$SOMEWHERE --user

+No guarantees I've done this right as I've not done it before...

 ## Running